the-abe-train/motzash/README.md

 ![Motzash Banner](https://motzash.app/motzash-preview.png)

 # Motzash
 Motzash is your dashboard companion for Jewish holidays.
-Use Motzash to get time for candle lighting and havdalah for Shabbat and Chag, and plan your Holy days with friends!
+Use Motzash to get time for candle lighting and havdalah for Shabbat and Chaggim, and plan your Holy days with friends!

 Motzash is an open-source project built with [Solid](https://www.solidjs.com/).
 Contributions are welcome!
 To contribute, take a look at the steps below.
 Feel free to raise issues and discussions as well, or reach out to me directly by [Twitter](https://twitter.com/theAbeTrain/) or [my personal website](https://www.the-abe-train.com/).